jpuka/mushi-identifier/README.md

 ## 6 Roadmap

-This simple roadmap provides a quick overview of the project development stage.
+This roadmap provides a quick overview of the project development stage.
 The roadmap will be updated as the project progresses.

 _About this: For a larger project with multiple developers I would use a proper project management environment that links the roadmap to issues/commits.
 For this project, I find that having the roadmap here is sufficient and easiest for the readers._